 - Add the flour to a flat plate.
 Dredge each piece of chicken in it, making sure there's an even coat.

-- In the same skillet you cooked the onions in, melt two tablespoons of the remaining butter.
+- In the same skillet you cooked the mushrooms in, melt two tablespoons of the remaining butter.
 Add two pieces of chicken, and up the heat to medium high.
 Let the chicken cook until nicely browned on one side, flip and repeat.
 Transfer the browned breasts to a waiting plate.

 - Add another tablespoon of butter to the skillet, and brown another two breasts.
 Repeat the steps until all the chicken is browned, and all transferred to the waiting plate.